B2B Marketing - a four-point transformation strategy

 Laura Ramos – VP, Principal Analyst at Forrester Research focuses on effective lead management, lead nurturing, sales and marketing integration, the development of targeted messaging and winning value propositions, installed base marketing, and the use of digital media and the Web to build customer engagement.

-Laura writes about her recently published report that recommends a four-point strategy to B2B marketers to avoid becoming obsolete.
+Laura writes (blog post not available anymore) about her recently published report (not available anymore) that recommends a four-point strategy to B2B marketers to avoid becoming obsolete.
 She advises against merely increasing marketing spend by creating new campaigns or clever advertising will not deliver results.
 And suggests that blindly getting into online or social marketing will only de-focus the marketing strategy.

 To avoid obsolescence, B2B marketers should undertake four transformative steps: